eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item Extract a list of analysis requests through filters (and download it in `*.xlsx` files).
 \end{itemize}

-## Projects management dashboard
+## Analysis requests management dashboard

-As soon as a user is logged in, he/she is presented with a view of the projects organised in the form of a dashboard.
-This view will differ depending on the user's permissions offering either a "partner dashboard" or a "laboratory staff dashboard" allowing you to see all submitted projects, their status and the teams involved.
-For the laboratory staff, it also includes secondary functionalities such as an internal messaging system and a planning assistant.
-This dashboard contains indicators on projects and shortcuts to access them.
-For users with the highest security permissions, indicators on all users are also displayed.
+As soon as a user is logged-in, it will be redirected to a "dashboard" default view thats show all its analysis requests main indicators.
+This view will differ depending on users' permissions offering either a "partner dashboard" or a "laboratory staff dashboard".
+User can only see their analysis requests (their status and staff members involved);
+managers are allowed to see all submitted analysis requests.
+For the laboratory staff (managers), it also includes secondary functionalities such as an internal messaging system and a "scheduler meeting assistant".
+This dashboard contains indicators on analysis requests and shortcuts to access them.
+For users with the highest security permissions (administrators), indicators about users are also displayed.

 ![User dashboard.\label{fig:dashboad_user}](images/dashboad_user.png){ width=80% }